You have had a procedure or operation under the care of the Fife Hand Service.

 Driving after an Operation

-The D.V.L.A. states that you require permission from your doctor to drive while wearing a splint, but you are advised to inform your insurance company if you are driving whilst You should not drive after hand surgery until you are fit to do so.
+The D.V.L.A. states that you require permission from your doctor to drive while wearing a splint, but you are advised to inform your insurance company if you are driving whilst using a splint.
+You should not drive after hand surgery until you are fit to do so.
 It takes time to recover from the effects of the anaesthetic.
 Some of the painkilling medication you may be prescribed will affect your fitness to drive.
 If your hand or wrist are painful or stiff you may not be able to drive safely.
 It is your responsibility to ensure that you are fit to drive in terms of the DVLA guidance in respect of your hand surgery, and in respect of any other medical condition that you may suffer from.
 There is detailed information on the DVLA website about fitness to drive and you should refer to that before driving.
 If you are in any doubt, consult your surgeon or GP and also your insurance company.
 Different motor insurers have different policies about medical fitness to drive and you should check you are insured before driving.

 If you have any further concerns, please get in touch and we can help advise.